thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 While developing in my `*.vue` files I like to have a terminal pane open running `lando logs -s appserver -f` which tells me when changes are rebuilt via the nuxt webpack process.
-It also reports out errors caugh by eslint and any `console.log` output you put in for debugging.
+It also reports out errors caught by eslint and any `console.log` output you put in for debugging.